Kamurochō: Critical reception

 Both Rock, Paper, Shotgun staff as well as Heather Alexandra from Kotaku considered Kamurochō to be one of the greatest video game locations.
 Several critics agree that while Kamurochō has remained a familiar constant in the franchise, even with the passage of time, plot developments in each succeeding title irreversibly transform specific localities within the district and ensure that the location is never quite the same from one game to the next.

 Robson observed that the Yakuza franchise offers a "rich portrayal of central Tokyo in which players abroad can walk around and really engage".
 Writing for Kotaku, Alexandra explored the developers' technique of populating Kamurocho with potential threats, which in her view helps place an emphasis on the non-player characters encountered by the player character and encourage thorough exploration of the region.
 Gavin Greene praised the "layers" of sophisticated and involving design work behind Kamurochō, as well as the developers' "keen eye for constant, steady aesthetic refinement, and iterative design" which helped keep the setting relevant in video game culture.
 Alex Bosso from Playstation Lifestyle considered Kamurochō to be a character in its own right due to the immersion and “realistic feeling” it provides, singling out its iteration in Yakuza 0 as a series highlight.
 In response to the impending release of Yakuza: Like a Dragon and its apparent break from its predecessors over many of the franchise's conventions and traditions, Tyler Treese from GameRevolution lamented the possible reduction of Kamurochō's importance and prominence within series canon.

 In his 2019 review of Judgment, Jeffrey Parkin from Polygon praised the friendship mechanic introduced by the game, where players could build friendships between player character Takayuki Yagami and various non-player characters within Kamurochō.
 Parkin said he felt invested and connected, and that Kamurochō is further enriched as a virtual world as a result.
 Giancarlo Valdes share a similar sentiment, and that Kamurochō's overall depiction in Judgment elevates it to one of the most realistic virtual tourism games.
-For Lost Judgment, Computer Games Magazine lamented Kamurocho was less entertaining to visit than Isezaki Ichijo, while GameSpot still enjoyed visiting it.
+For Lost Judgment, Computer Games Magazine lamented Kamurochō was less entertaining to visit than Isezaki Ijincho (a fictional counterpart to Yokohama's Isezakichō district), while GameSpot still enjoyed visiting it.